 Dental implant retained crowns and dentures are not fixed to other teeth and therefore do not cause any further damage to neighbouring teeth.
 When teeth are missing the surrounding bone and gum tissue begins to shrink and recede.
 This can lead to premature aging of a patient’s face and this is a common feature of denture wearers.
 Implants prevent this bone loss, thus helping retain the natural shape of the jaw and the surrounding facial volume.

 The end result is a replacement tooth that is so comfortable and realistic you may even forget it's not one of your natural teeth!
 With a higher a success rate than other dental treatments, implants will allow you to speak, eat, laugh and smile with confidence.

 What happens during the procedure?

 The area around the implant is completely numbed up, so you won't feel anything.
 We have to use a drill, but it is very different from the high-pitched dental drills that so many people hate - all you will feel is a gentle vibration.
-If you are particularly nervous about the procedure, we can offer you sedation.

 You do not have to have a gap in your teeth during treatment - we will be able to provide you with a comfortable, temporary replacement.

 After your surgery, we will see you regularly to ensure that everything is healing well.
 After the implant has integrated with your jaw bone, your new crown, bridge or denture can be placed securely.
 Loose teeth and dentures should be a thing of the past!

 In selected cases, implants can be placed and restored on the same visit.
 This reduces both inconvenience and cost.
 To find out your suitability for treatment, please contact the practice and book a consultation.